-Idle Air Control (IAC) Solenoid
+Idle Air Control (IAC) Valve 2

-The idle air control (IAC) solenoid (Figure 3) adjusts the amount of air allowed into the engine at idle condition and during rapid engine deceleration.
+The idle air control (IAC) valve 2 (Figure 3) adjusts the amount of air allowed into the engine at idle condition and during rapid engine deceleration.
 This adjustment is done by means of an adjustable duty cycle output by the powertrain control module (PCM).
 The PCM increases the duty cycle based on different inputs such as RPM, load and others.
-The IAC is aided in cold engine conditions by a bypass air (BPA) valve, which is integrated into the IAC assembly.
-The BPA valve uses a bimetallic strip that adjusts to allow for more air flow in cold engine conditions, letting the engine warm up faster and allowing smoother running engine operation.